 Registration: How to Apply

 This is Kyle from Washington, if you remember.
 I visited your place for a while one spring.

 I happened upon your book Living Homes and read a few chapters.
 I'm not normaly drawn to the home-building subject.
 I've blamed many difficult family moves and the loss of my childhood haunts, in part, on the home improvement craze.
 It always seemed such a presumptuious, wastefull, and irreversible form of self expression.
 Very recently, I've seen one of my favorite springs filled in for the sake of construction.
 Though it may be irrational, the sight of anybody building anything puts a bitter taste in my mouth.
 I've even vowed to live "structuraly neutral."
 So if I should ever build a new house, I would first tear an old one down and rehab the site.
 I'd hate to see the West become cluttered with the junk of just a few inconsiderate generations.

 But your book seemed to be about something different.
 It realy touched me, gave me hope.
 Fortunately for your audience, it seems college never had the chance to rob your writing of it's human tendencies.
 This book isn't just about construction techniques.
 The driving aspirations of you and your family are unabashedly blended into the book's how-to.
 And I think that's how it ought to be.
 Those chapters told me in a basic emotional way that my dreams are possible too.
 I'm saving money in hopes of buying land.
 My girlfriend and I will probably start working for a youth therapy program this fall.
 So coincidentaly it seems I'm tracing your footsteps.

 I think if my life ends up being a bit like yours, it wouldn't be so bad.
 Many thanks for making room for me that Spring.
 Kids like me flock to your place largely because society leaves them without a place.
-I think what you do with the internship is important.
+I think what you do with the immersion program is important.
 Thanks for the inspiration Tom.
 You and the rest of the clan take care!